proycon/LaMachine/CONTRIBUTING.md

 ## Requirements and guidelines

-* Only add relevant NLP software that fits with the rest
+* Only add relevant NLP software
+* LaMachine is only intended for POSIX-compliant systems (i.e. Linux, BSD, Mac OS X).
+  Other systems such as Windows are only supported through a VM.
-* All software must be in public version control (we recommend *github*), be *public*, and be fully *open source*
+* All software must be in public version control (we recommend *github*), be *public*, and be fully *open source* with an explicitly stated licence.
 * LaMachine distinguishes between latest development versions and stable releases.
 If your software is mature enough to be released, please do so using the releases mechanism on github.
 Version numbers should use semantic versioning and start with a **v** (like